Banking Savings & Money Market Accounts

 What is direct deposit?

-Direct deposit allows you to receive your paychecks automatically into an eligible checking or savings account.
-This is a popular way to receive payments because you don’t have to deal with paper checks and in-person visits to your financial institution.
+Direct deposit is a simplifying measure that allows you to receive your paychecks automatically into an eligible checking or savings account.
+Given the percentage of people working remotely who might not even set foot in the state or country where their employer is, it’s extremely useful.
+No need to deal with paper checks and in-person visits to your financial institution.

 The advantages of direct deposit into a savings account